Exeter/brainstorm/Server/README.md

 	- How is it relevant to the PEA community?

 ####Shell accounts
-Students of the PEA community and CS club will be able to apply for a shell account via written electronic application.
+Students of the PEA community and CS club will be able to apply for an SSH account via written electronic application.
 This application include basic informational questions such as:
 	- What is your project?
 	- How is it relevent to the PEA community?
 	- Why do you you need a shell account?